jina-ai/finetuner/docs/3_finetuner_in_action/3_2_image_to_image.md

 </p>

 The dataset consists of pairs of images, these are the positive pairs.
 Negative pairs are constructed by taking two different images, i.e. images that are not in the same pair initially.
 Following this approach, we construct triplets and use the `TripletLoss`.
-After the fine-tuning, the embeddings of positive pairs are expected to be pulled closer, while the embeddings for positive and negative pairs are expected to be pushed away.
+After fine-tuning, the embeddings of positive pairs are expected to be pulled closer, while the embeddings for negative pairs are expected to be pushed away.

 ## Preparing data
-Training and evaluation data is already prepared and pushed to Hubble following the [instructions](../2_step_by_step/2_4_create_training_data.md).
+Training and evaluation data are already prepared and pushed to Hubble following the [instructions](../2_step_by_step/2_4_create_training_data.md).
 You can either pull the data:
 ```python
 from docarray import DocumentArray
 train_data = DocumentArray.pull('resnet-ttl-train-data')
 eval_data = DocumentArray.pull('resnet-ttl-eval-data')
 ```
-Or specify given `DocumentArray` names (`resnet-ttl-train-data` and `resnet-ttl-eval-data`) directly to the finetuner.
+Or specify given `DocumentArray` names (`resnet-ttl-train-data` and `resnet-ttl-eval-data`) directly to Finetuner.

 ## Login to Finetuner
 As explained in the [Login to Jina ecosystem](../2_step_by_step/2_3_login_to_jina_ecosystem.md) section, first we need to login to Finetuner: